JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/vs-universal-anniversary.png)

-    *Note: If you do not have the Windows 10 Aniversary edition installed, please select the previous SDK*
+    *Note: here the Windows 10 Anniversary edition is shown in the picture, please try select to select the most recent SDK*

 5. Press `F6` or use the menu `BUILD|Build Solution` to recompile the app and check if the build completes without errors